-Cleveland was the only president to serve two non-consecutive terms, and suffered throughout his life with obesity, gout, and nephritis (inflammation of the kidneys).
+Cleveland was the only president to serve two nonconsecutive terms, and suffered throughout his life with obesity, gout, and nephritis (inflammation of the kidneys).
 When he discovered a tumor in his mouth, he underwent surgery to remove part of his jaw and hard palate.
-He recovered, experiencing disfiguration of his mouth, but ultimately died of a heart attack after his retirement in 1908.
+He recovered but ultimately died of a heart attack after his retirement in 1908.

-Taft suffered from morbid obesity.
-At over 300 pounds, he was the fattest president in history.
+At one point weighing over 300 pounds, Taft was obese.
 Through aggressive dieting, he lost nearly 100 pounds, which he continually gained and lost throughout his lifetime.
 Taft’s weight initiated sleep apnea, which disrupted his sleep and caused him to be tired during the day and sometimes sleep through important political meetings.
-Also due to his excessive weight, he suffered from high blood pressure and heart problems.
+Due to his excess weight, he also had high blood pressure and heart problems.

-Along with hypertension, headaches, and double vision, Wilson suffered from a series of strokes.
+Along with hypertension, headaches, and double vision, Wilson experienced a series of strokes.
 These strokes affected his right hand, leaving him unable to write normally for a year.
 More strokes rendered Wilson blind in his left eye, paralyzing his left side and forcing him into a wheelchair.
 He kept his paralysis a secret.
-Once discovered, it instigated the 25th Amendment, stating that the vice president will take power upon the president’s death, resignation, or disability.
+Once discovered, it instigated the 25th Amendment, which states that the vice president will take power upon the president’s death, resignation, or disability.

-The 24th president suffered from many mental disorders.
+The 24th president lived with many mental disorders.
 Between 1889 and 1891, Harding spent time in a sanitarium to recover from fatigue and nervous illnesses.
 His mental health took a serious toll on his physical health, causing him to gain an excessive amount of weight and experience insomnia and exhaustion.
-He suffered from heart failure and died suddenly and unexpectedly after a game of golf in 1923.
+He developed heart failure and died suddenly and unexpectedly after a game of golf in 1923.

 At the age of 39, the FDR experienced a severe attack of polio, resulting in total paralysis of both legs.
 He funded extensive polio research, which led to the creation of its vaccine.
 One of Roosevelt’s main health problems began in 1944, when he started showing signs of anorexia and weight loss.
 In 1945, Roosevelt experienced a severe pain in his head, which was diagnosed as a massive cerebral hemorrhage.
 He died shortly after.

 Reagan was the oldest man to seek the presidency and was considered by some to be medically unfit for the position.
 He struggled constantly with poor health.
-Reagan experienced urinary tract infections (UTIs), underwent removal of prostate stones, and suffered from temporomandibular joint disease (TMJ) and arthritis.
-In 1987, he had operations for prostate and skin cancers, and suffered from Alzheimer’s disease.
-His wife, Nancy, was diagnosed with breast cancer and his daughter died from skin cancer.
+Reagan experienced urinary tract infections (UTIs), underwent removal of prostate stones, and developed temporomandibular joint disease (TMJ) and arthritis.
+In 1987, he had operations for prostate and skin cancers.
+He also lived with Alzheimer’s disease.
+His wife, Nancy, was diagnosed with breast cancer, and one of his daughters died from skin cancer.

-The senior Bush almost died as a teenager from a staph infection.
-As a Naval Aviator, Bush was exposed to head and lung trauma.
-Throughout his lifetime, he suffered several bleeding ulcers, arthritis, and various cysts.
+The senior George Bush almost died as a teenager from a staph infection.
+As a naval aviator, Bush was exposed to head and lung trauma.
+Throughout his lifetime, he developed several bleeding ulcers, arthritis, and various cysts.
 He was diagnosed with atrial fibrillation due to hyperthyroidism and, like his wife and family dog, was diagnosed with the autoimmune disorder Graves’ disease.